SupportFi AI (SFAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SupportFi AI Historical Price

-According to the latest data gathered on SupportFi AI live price page, the current price of SupportFi AI is 0.00412143USD.
-The circulating supply of SupportFi AI(SFAI) is 1.00M SFAI , giving it a market capitalization of $4.12K.
+According to the latest data gathered on SupportFi AI live price page, the current price of SupportFi AI is 0.00485494USD.
+The circulating supply of SupportFi AI(SFAI) is 1.00M SFAI , giving it a market capitalization of $4.85K.

 - 24-hour0.00%$ --$ --$ --